MarwanKhaledMK/Cool-Compiler/README.md

-# COOL_Interpreter
+# COOL Compiler
 ## Compiler's project overview:

-This project will direct you to design and build an interpreter for Cool.
+- This project will direct you to design and build an interpreter for Cool.
 Each phase will cover one component of the interpreter:    lexical analysis, parsing, and code generation in three address code.
 Each phase will ultimately result in a working compiler phase which can interface with the other phases.
+- **We are working on _The Lexer Phase_**

 ## Prerequisites
 - Worked on [IntelliJ IDEA Community Edition 2019.3.3](https://confluence.jetbrains.com/display/IDEADEV/IDEA+2019.3+latest+builds)